ExpressLRS/Docs/docs/quick-start/firmware-options.md

 * FLIGHT_MODE
 * MSP_RESP

 **Note 1**: Increase the telemetry rate with the ExpressLRS lua script.
 Increase the rate until the sensor lost warnings go away.
-It is normal to set it up to 1:16 with 200 Hz refresh rate.
+It is normal to set it up to 1:16 with a 200 Hz refresh rate.

 **Note 2**: It must be enabled together with **HYBRID_SWITCHES_8**.